-As of January 2013, there were over 5,200 Leave No Trace Master Educators worldwide, representing nine countries and the 50 United States.
+As of January 2016, there were over 7,245 Leave No Trace Master Educators worldwide, representing 28 countries and the 50 United States.
 This invaluable training is recognized and highly regarded throughout the world, especially by the outdoor industry, as well as land management agencies.
 The profile of our graduates is extremely varied; from outdoor retail executives, school teachers, USFS and NPS backcountry rangers, to scout leaders, college outing club members, outfitters and guides.

 Successful graduates of the Master Educator course have the ability to train others in Leave No Trace skills and ethics.
 Master Educators can conduct Leave No Trace Trainer courses (two-day) and Awareness Workshops (one-day or shorter).

 The Master Educator Course provides participants with a comprehensive training in Leave No Trace skills and ethics, through practical application in a field-based setting.
 The first day is spent in a classroom, introducing the course and schedule, providing in-depth information on the overall Leave No Trace program as well as the Center, reviewing gear and packing.
 The remaining four days are spent in the field on a short backcountry trip, learning and practicing the principles of Leave No Trace.

 Each course is staffed with a minimum of two highly experienced outdoor professionals who are Master Educator Instructors.
 You will learn Leave No Trace techniques through skits, discussions, and hands-on activities.
 To practice Leave No Trace teaching strategies in a supportive, educational environment, each participant will teach a short session focused on the seven Leave No Trace principles.

 Most participants to complete a Master Educator Course receive a one-year membership to Leave No Trace.
 This membership gives new Master Educators better access to teaching resources, as well as closer contact with the Center for education, training, and outreach questions.